Skip to content

 Configure your MCP client with the Critique URL and a crt_ key.
 MCP does not replace GitHub App install — the repository must already be on an installation you control.

-Read-only HTTP JSON for the same account.
-Use a crt_ key or an authenticated browser session.
+HTTP JSON for the same account.
+Use a crt_ key with the required scope; authenticated browser sessions do not satisfy scoped v1 checks.

 EndpointScopeDescription